glfw/glfw/README.md

 server are available but not yet officially supported.

-See the [compatibility guide](http://www.glfw.org/docs/latest/compat.html) for more information.
+See the [compatibility guide](http://www.glfw.org/docs/latest/compat.html) in the documentation for more information on various platform-specific APIs and extensions.

 ## Reporting bugs

 Bugs are reported to our [issue tracker](https://github.com/glfw/glfw/issues).
-Please check the [Contribution guide](https://github.com/glfw/glfw/blob/master/.github/CONTRIBUTING.md) for information on what to include when reporting a bug.
+Please check the [contribution guide](https://github.com/glfw/glfw/blob/master/.github/CONTRIBUTING.md) for information on what to include when reporting a bug.